 As natural and organic cosmetics products contain plant ingredients, manufacturers must acquire certification for using organic plant extracts.
-Products cannot contain artificial spices or skin pigment, and use of oil chemicals such as preservatives and surfactant must be strictly limited.
-Natural and organic cosmetics manufacturers in China cannot test products on animals or use radiation sterilization at any point during the manufacturing process.
+In accordance with a wide range of international standards, organic products cannot contain artificial spices or skin pigments nor can they make use of oil chemicals, such as preservatives and surfactants.
+Natural and organic cosmetics manufacturers cannot test products on animals or use radiation sterilization at any point during the manufacturing process.
 Except for providing component labels and accurate ingredients and directions to consumers, information on decomposability and recycling problems, packaging, and responsibilities should be included in the manufacturer’s specifications.
-China remains the largest cosmetic market in Asia.
-Indeed, according to the China Food and Drug Administration (CFDA) statistics, more than 3920 enterprises are qualified to produce cosmetics in China.
+In China, there are currently no certification standards specifically for organic cosmetics.
+However, according to the Organic Product Certification Regulations, cosmetics with more than 95% of raw materials being organic can be certified as organic cosmetics in China.

 Chinese certification for organic cosmetics